 Conventional DVDs or CDs are known to degrade, due to many different variables, over a period of decades.
 The Council on Library and Information Resources maintains detailed information on this.
 They write:

 “Among the manufacturers that have done testing, there is consensus that, under recommended storage conditions, CD-R, DVD-R, and DVD+R discs should have a life expectancy of 100 to 200 years or more; CD-RW, DVD-RW, DVD+RW, and DVD-RAM discs should have a life expectancy of 25 years or more.
 Little information is available for CD-ROM and DVD-ROM discs (including audio and video), resulting in an increased level of uncertainty for their life expectancy.
 Expectations vary from 20 to 100 years for these discs.”

-The persistent problem with optical storage is media that is mass-manufactured using suspect materials in less-than-optimal conditions.
-As long as you buy name-brand discs and don't expose them to Venusian temperatures and atmospheric pressure you should be all right for a couple of decades.
-Rules for data backups are the same as always: back up your data in as many places as you can stand to and don't abuse your media.
+In my experiences, most premature CD or DVD failures are caused by improper storage.
+As long as you buy name-brand discs and don’t expose them to Venusian temperatures and atmospheric pressure you should be all right for a couple of decades.
+Rules for data backups are the same as always: back up your data in as many places as you can stand to and don’t abuse your media.

 As for M-DISC, the only solution is to have yourself cryogenically frozen.
 1,000 years from now, assuming the planet hasn’t been nuked into a lump of carbon, you can have yourself revived, pull out the M-DISCs and reader you cleverly stored in your hermetic chamber, and test your discs if they haven’t all disintegrated.
 Then you can obtain whatever time-travel device is currently stylish, return to the present, and inform us of the results.
 We’d love to hear it, and while you’re at it, bring me the next 20 Super Bowl winners.